nithyaramakrishnan/data-shield/install.md

 </br>

-## Creating a Kube namespace
+## Optional: creating a Kube namespace
 {: #create-namespace}

 By default, {{site.data.keyword.datashield_short}} is installed into the `kube-system` namespace.
-You can use an alternative namespace by creating a new one.
+Optionally, you can use an alternative namespace by creating a new one.
 {: shortdesc}

-You do not have to create a new namespace.
-These are optional steps.
-{: tip}

 1. Log in to the {{site.data.keyword.cloud_notm}} CLI.
-Follow the prompts in the CLI to complete finish logging in.
+Follow the prompts in the CLI to finish logging in.

   ```
   ibmcloud login -a https://api.<region>.bluemix.net